pyvista/pyvista/doc/user-guide/jupyter/index.rst

 | itkwidgets    | No           | Client             | vtk.js  | Yes                  |
 +---------------+--------------+--------------------+---------+----------------------+

 At the moment, ``itkwidgets`` and ``ipyvtklink`` are incompatible with Jupyterlab 3, and will result in a "Error displaying widget: model not found" message from juptyer.
-Additionally, all the modules other than ``ipygany`` require a framebuffer, which can be setup on a headless environment with ``pyvista.start_xvfb()``.
+Additionally, all the modules other than ``ipygany`` and ``pythreejs`` require a framebuffer, which can be setup on a headless environment with ``pyvista.start_xvfb()``.
 However, on Google Colab, where it's not possible to install system packages, you should stick with a module like ``threejs``, which does not require any server side rendering or framebuffer.

 See :ref:`install_ref` for more details installing on a headless environment for the backends requiring a framebuffer.
 When installing